 |Vis-O-Pen||A third-tier brand produced by the Aikin Lambert division of L. E. Waterman during the latter 1930s.
 The name was merely a marketing effort referring to the pen’s partially transparent ink-view section, a feature that was far from unique to Waterman.
 See also Aikin Lambert, ink-view section.|

-(sometimes misspelled visualated ) 1 Term created by Sheaffer to describe a sac-filling pen having a transparent area in its section so that the user can observe the amount of ink it contains.
-As indicated in the 1936 Sheaffer catalog, the name is an elision of visible and insulated; and its purpose was to provide a way for Sheaffer to advertise its lever fillers against competitors’ transparent barrel-filling pens (e.g., the Parker Vacumatic and Waterman’s Ink-Vue), which were uninsulated.
-Illustrated here is a Sheaffer Balance service pen with a Visulated section.
+(sometimes misspelled visualated ) 1 Term created by Sheaffer to describe a sac-filling pen having an ink-view section.
+As explained in the 1936 Sheaffer catalog, the name is an elision of visible and insulated; and its purpose was to provide a way for Sheaffer to advertise its lever fillers against competitors’ transparent barrel-filling pens (e.g., the Parker Vacumatic and Waterman’s Ink-Vue), which were uninsulatedI lllustrated here is a Balance service pen with a Visulated section.
 Other companies adopted the feature for their sac-filling pens and used their own names, such as Parker’s “Television Ink Supply” for pens such as the Challenger and Parkette.
 See also ink-view section.
 2 Collectors’ generic term for any pen with a transparent area for ink-supply visibility; usually not capitalized in this usage.

 |vitreous enamel||See enamel.|

 A pen model made by Parker from 1962 to 1964; the immediate predecessor of the 75.
 The VP (illustrated below) was described in U.S. Patent No 3,087,464, issued in 1963 to Frederick R. Wittenbert and Clemens Sonntag, as a “modular fountain pen.”
 It features an ergonomic section with a screw-interchangeable nib unit that can be rotated to adjust it to the user’s preference; hence the name, which is the initial letters of the phrase Very Personal.
 Filling is by a removable squeeze-type unit that resembles the Aero-metric filler in the “51” but does not include a breather tube; the filler is constructed of metal and an unfortunately frangible clear plastic, with a Pli-Glass sac.
 See also Pli-Glass, 75.